Dare to See Your Probable Future: Unpaid Caregiving

 I've been there.
 I've been that person who lived as a virtual shut-in for years.
 I didn't work.
 I cared for my significantly disabled daughter 24/7/365 for several years before I finally got some help.
 Slowly, I learned to organize my life in a way that I could take care of myself and her.
 It was a long, difficult road.
 Since then, I've written the book I wished I'd had 15 years ago.

 If you're struggling with stress, feelings of isolation, or that you just can't do this, please take a look at my story.
 Remember, 4 in 10 caregivers have found help in reading about it.
-Please visit my Kickstarter site where you can pre-order a book and help spread the word that you are not alone.
+You are not alone.
 The book is titled, And Yet We Rise: A Tale of Coping, Overcoming, and Transcending.
 It's raw, unfiltered, and strikingly honest.
 However, it is balanced with humor, tenderness, and hopefulness.